-The Bachelor of Music degree is offered with majors in Sacred Music, Music Education, Organ Performance, Piano, Voice Performance, Theory/Composition, and Music Theater.
-The Bachelor of Arts in Music degree is offered as a single program without major field specialization.
+The Bachelor of Music degree is offered with majors in Sacred Music, Music Education, Organ Performance, Piano, Voice Performance, Theory/Composition.
 Minors in Music Theater and Piano Pedagogy are available to Westminster students and an Arts Administration Minor is open to all University students.